Attendance Policy & Excuse Slips

 An absence is considered “excused” where the child has a written explanation from his/her parent or physician that provides an acceptable reason for the absence.

-• An absence that should not be categorized as unlawful is one in which a student who is involved with the county children and youth agency or juvenile probation office is required to leave school for the purposes of attending court hearings related to their involvement with these agencies.
+Acceptable reasons for a child’s absence include when a student is prevented from attendance for mental, physical, or other urgent reasons.
+The school considers illness, religious holiday, death of an immediate family member, medical or dental appointments, authorized school activities, and educational travel with prior approval as the only lawful absences.
+An absence that should not be categorized as unlawful is one in which a student who is involved with the county children and youth agency or juvenile probation office is required to leave school for the purposes of attending court hearings related to their involvement with these agencies.
 A student will also be excused to obtain professional health care or therapy by a licensed healthcare professional.
 The following are not acceptable absences: employment, visiting away from home, shopping, or oversleeping.

-• When the student is sent home during the school day by the school nurse, the student’s absence will be considered “excused” for the day that the student is sent home.
+When the student is sent home during the school day by the school nurse, the student’s absence will be considered “excused” for the day that the student is sent home.
 Parents/guardians must follow the above process for any days after the day that the student is sent home by the nurse.
-Failure to provide a written excuse within three days of the absence for an acceptable reason will result in the absence being declared unexcused/unlawful.

-How many days of absence can be verified without a physician’s’ excuse?
+How many days of absence can be verified without a physician's excuse?

 A maximum of ten days of cumulative lawful absences verified by parental notification may be permitted during a school year.
 All absences beyond ten cumulative days will require an excuse from a physician.
 The excuse from the physician must be written out by the physician who treated the child or the physician who supervised the treatment of the child.
 Cumulative is defined as total absences per school year.
 Educational trip requests (college visits, etc.) are parent requests and will be counted toward the maximum of ten days of cumulative lawful absences per school year.